nsnsolutions/rpcfw.cluster/README.md

 - Go to [Amazon ECS](https://us-west-2.console.aws.amazon.com/ecs/)
 - Verify your region is what you want.
 - Click _Create Cluster_
 - Type in a cluster name and save it.
-We will refer to this name as `ECS_CLUSTER`
+We will refer to this name as `CLUSTER`

 ## Get a CoreOS Cluster Token